 Generation Z Stories Study

 The 2017 Generation Z Stories Study served as a follow-up study to the Generation Z Goes to College Study.
 This entirely qualitative study involved 1292 Generation Z college students from 47 higher education institutions in the U.S., 2 in Canada, and 1 in Mexico.
 Participants were asked questions related to learning, motivation, concerns, future career, important issues, and how their generation can make the world a better place.
-Findings from the study will be available in their upcoming book, Generation Z: A Century in the Making.
+Findings from the study are available in their book, Generation Z: A Century in the Making.

 Generation Z Goes to College Study